Riya966/Walmart-Sales-Analysis-SQL/README.md

-# Walmart-Sales-Analysis-SQL
-Exploratory and advanced analysis on Walmart sales data using SQL Server

 # Walmart Sales Analysis using SQL

 This project focuses on performing exploratory, descriptive, and advanced analysis of Walmart's sales data using SQL Server.